-This article is a history of the historical works about the Karankawas.
+This article is a history of the historical works about the Karankawa Indians of the Texas Gulf Coast.
 Recently, the Karankawas’ image in the historical record has improved greatly, but I argue there is still an immense amount of work to do.
 Scholars need to better integrate Karankawa historical actors into their work.
 Authors need to start their histories of Native Peoples prior to European contact.
 And finally, Karankawas are alive today—the writing of their history requires their voice.

-To keep the post manageable, I only touch on a handful of works on the Karankawas.
-For a complete list of secondary sources of these Native Americans see: (coming soon)
+To keep the post manageable, I only touch on a handful of secondary works related to the Karankawas.

 In 1772, Spanish viceroy Antonio María de Bucareli y Ursúa ordered officer Antonio Bonilla to compile a history of the troublesome province of Texas.
 In fifteen days, Bonilla vigorously compiled a roughly seventy-page document entitled A Brief Compendium of Events in the Province of Texas.
 With a single offhand mention of the Karankawas, A Brief Compendium seems like an unusual place to begin a historiography.
 But this work is important because it inspired a far more influential text: Father Juan Agustín Morfi’s History of Texas.